Jwomack7512-bio/BobTheBuilder/docs/pages/tutorial_mc/addIO.rst

     .. figure:: images/io_10_simpdiff_marked.png
         :align: center

-This should we the last term entered in the Input/Output box.
+This should be the last term entered in the Input/Output box.
 There should be nine terms in the results table.